jessepav/libgdx-wiki-old/Box2d.md

 debugRenderer.render(world, camera.combined);
 ```

-The first argument is our Box2D world and the second argument is our libgdx camera.
+The first argument is our Box2D world and the second argument is our libGDX camera.